 Downstream from Alamosa, Western Rivers Conservancy recently created the 17,019-acre San Luis Hills State Wildlife Area.
 It lies directly across the Rio Grande from the Olguin Ranch and Conejos River confluence, which we are currently working to conserve.
 Upstream, we are conserving a reach of the main-stem Rio Grande at the western edge of the Weminuche Wilderness.
 Southwest of Alamosa, we have two more exceptional projects on the Rio de los Pinos, a Rio Grande tributary where we are conserving habitat and creating new access to a stretch of outstanding trout water.

-Funding for the Rio Grande-Chefas Project was made possible through generous contributions from multiple sources, Gates Family Foundation, the LOR Foundation, the San Luis Valley Conservation Fund, the Jacob and Terese Hershey Foundation, El Pomar Foundation, and with the generous support of many additional individuals, foundations and businesses.
+Funding for the Rio Grande-Chefas Project was made possible through generous contributions from multiple sources, Gates Family Foundation, the LOR Foundation, the San Luis Valley Conservation Fund, the Jacob and Terese Hershey Foundation, El Pomar Foundation, The Outcalt Foundation, Great Outdoors Colorado, Trinchera Blanca Foundation, San Luis Valley Federal Bank, San Luis Valley Health and with the generous support of many additional individuals, foundations and businesses.

 May 4, 2018

 In Colorado’s San Luis Valley, the city of Alamosa has been searching for a way to improve livability for its residents by connecting the community to the Rio Grande, which flows through the city’s backyard but can be difficult to access.
 Western Rivers Conservancy found a perfect way to do it, while simultaneously protecting a mile of the river for fish and wildlife.